halilhilmi/e-commerce495/README.md

-# Modern E-Commerce Platform
+# E-Commerce Web Application

 A full-featured e-commerce web application with a REST API backend built with Node.js, Express, TypeScript, and MongoDB, and a front-end built with HTML, CSS, and JavaScript.

 ## Deployment

-The application is deployed on Vercel and accessible at: [e-commerce-platform.vercel.app](https://e-commerce495.vercel.app)
+The application is deployed on Vercel and accessible at: https://e-commerce495.vercel.app

-## GitHub Repository

-This project is available on GitHub: [https://github.com/halilhilmi/e-commerce495](https://github.com/halilhilmi/e-commerce495)

 ## User Credentials